Charles Hervey Bagot

-Charles Hervey Bagot (17 April 1788 – 29 July 1880), often referred to as "Captain Bagot", was an Irish-born South Australian pastoralist, mine owner and parliamentarian, and was the ancestor of a number of notable South Australian citizens.
+Charles Hervey Bagot (17 April 1788 – 29 July 1880), often referred to as "Captain Bagot", was a South Australian pastoralist, mine owner and parliamentarian, and was the ancestor of a number of notable South Australian citizens.

 Life

-Bagot was born in Nurney in County Kildare, Ireland, son of Christopher Bagot and Elizabeth, née Clibborn.
+Charles Hervey Bagot was born on 17 April 1788, in Nurney, County Kildare, Ireland, the son of Christopher and Elizabeth (née Clibborn).
 He joined the British Army in 1805 and was gazetted to the 87th Regiment of Foot.
 He is reported as having served with distinction in India during the Mahratta War and was promoted to the rank of captain.
-About the year 1819 he was retired on half pay to Ennis in County Clare, where he was appointed to the Commission of the Peace, and generally lived the life of a country gentleman.
+About the year 1819 he was retired on half pay to Ennis, County Clare, where he was appointed to the Commission of the Peace, and generally lived the life of a country gentleman.

 In 1840 he emigrated to South Australia on the Birman with his wife Mary, née MacCarthy, and their five children, arriving at Port Adelaide on 17 December 1840.